chinds1103xl/chinds1103MovieReviews.github.io/about.md

 title: About
 permalink: /about/
 ---
+### Information about me.

 Hello, I am Charlie Hinds.
 Here you can read up on my lessons at Dr Challoners Grammer School.

-### More Information

 I've been learning on IT for almost 2 year now and I've learnt a wide variety of useful tools in both life and using computers.

 ### Contact me